-If the Borrower already has listed equity or debt securities (or is seeking a listing for its securities), disclosure of any non-public information gives rise to risks regarding equal access to information (under the EU Transparency Directive or corresponding national requirements) and inside information (under the EU Market Abuse Directive or corresponding national requirements).
-The Borrower is advised to direct Investors to any publicly available information.
-The Borrower and the Investors must also ensure that any disclosure, or use or disclosure of any non-public information, is in compliance with applicable laws and regulations, including as to inside information, and that adequate information barriers are in place to deal with any such information in accordance with applicable laws and regulations.
-In particular, any disclosure of non-public information must be covered by a Non-Disclosure Agreement signed between the Borrower and each Investor.
+If the Borrower already has listed equity or debt securities (or is seeking a listing for its securities), disclosure of any non-public information gives rise to risks regarding equal access to information (under the EU Transparency Directive or corresponding national requirements) and inside information (under the EU Market Abuse Regulation or corresponding national requirements).
+Therefore, the Borrower is advised to direct Investors to any publicly available information.

+The Borrower and the Investors must also ensure that any disclosure, or use or disclosure of any non-public information, is in compliance with applicable laws and regulations, including as to inside information, and that adequate information barriers are in place to deal with any such non-public information in accordance with applicable laws and regulations.
+In particular, disclosure of any non-public information must be covered by a Non-Disclosure Agreement signed between the Borrower and each Investor.
+A Non-Disclosure Agreement may also be required between the Borrower and the Arranger (if any), unless the Arranger is subject to confidentiality rules in its capacity as a credit institution or an investment firm.

 In some cases, Investors may prefer not to receive non-public information that might affect their ability to trade in securities, and therefore not to enter into a Non-Disclosure Agreement (and may request the Borrower to confirm that, in its opinion, none of the information disclosed to the Investor would prevent the Investor from trading in securities under applicable laws relating to insider dealing).
-A Non-Disclosure Agreement may also be required between the Borrower and the Arranger, if there is one, unless the Arranger is subject to confidentiality rules in its capacity as a credit institution or an investment firm.

 Even where the Borrower has no listed equity or debt securities (and has no immediate plans to seek a listing), the non-public information should also be managed under the terms of the Non-Disclosure Agreement and in accordance with applicable laws and regulations, including as to inside information.
-Investors may wish to consider whether they require an undertaking from the Borrower that, if (in the future) any of the Borrower's securities are or are to be listed, the Borrower will (on request) publicly disclose any information previously disclosed to Investors the knowledge of which would prevent an Investor from trading in those securities under applicable laws relating to insider dealing and confirm to Investors that, in the Borrower's opinion, all such information has been publicly disclosed (or that there is no such information).
+Investors may wish to consider whether they require an undertaking from the Borrower that, if (in the future) any of the Borrower's securities are or are to be listed, the Borrower will (on request) publicly disclose any information previously disclosed to Investors, the knowledge of which would prevent an Investor from trading in those securities under applicable laws relating to insider dealing and confirm to Investors that, in the Borrower's opinion, all such information has been publicly disclosed (or that there is no such information).